Sullivan, New York

 Sullivan is a town in Madison County, New York, United States.
-The population was 15,339 at the 2010 census.
-The town is named after General John Sullivan.
+The population was 14,794 at the 2020 census.
+The town is named after Revolutionary War general John Sullivan.

-The Town of Sullivan is located in the northwestern corner of the county.

 History

 Settlement began around 1790.
-The town was established in 1803 from the Town of Cazenovia.
-In 1809, the town was partitioned to form the Town of Lenox.
+The town was established in 1803 from the town of Cazenovia.
+In 1809, the town was partitioned to form the town of Lenox.

 The Chittenango Landing Dry Dock Complex was listed on the National Register of Historic Places in 1992.